-In October, 1897, Commodore J. Pierpont Morgan began a tradition of philanthropy at New York Yacht Club by donating the property on which the 44th Street club house ws built.
-Today, the club house is on the National Register of Historic Places.
+In October, 1897, Commodore J. Pierpont Morgan began a tradition of philanthropy at New York Yacht Club by donating the property on which the 44th Street clubhouse was built.
+Today, the clubhouse is on the National Register of Historic Places.
 Designed by Whitney Warren and Charles D. Wetmore, the building is considered one of the preeminent examples of Beaux-Arts architecture in the world.

 Maintenance of this historic club house requires long-term planning and significant financial support.
 Donations to the New York Yacht Club Foundation ensure the necessary work can be done to preserve the building façade and restore magnificent rooms like the Model Room.

 In the spirit of Commodore J.P.
 Morgan nearly 100 years later, a small group of foresighted Club members led the planning and acquisition of Harbour Court.
 Formerly the Brown family residence, Harbour Court was designed by Boston-based Cram, Goodhue and Ferguson.
 The Renaissance Norman-style mansion was completed in 1906, with grounds designed by Olmsted Brothers.
 Harbour Court is considered of one of Newport’s great early twentieth-century houses.

 In 2016, the New York Yacht Club received the prestigious Doris Duke Historic Preservation Award from the Newport Restoration Foundation and the City of Newport for the façade restoration.
 The façade work and award would have not been possible without the support of the New York Yacht Club Foundation toward the over $1 million cost of the multi-year project.